 Details of EOTs to be settled under the CNS mechanism in CCASS are recorded in CCASS’s Provisional Clearing Statement (PCS) and Final Clearing Statement (FCS) to be issued to SEOCH Participants or their CCASS General Clearing Participants, where appropriate, on T and T+1 respectively.
 SEOCH Participants can also enquire the DCASS Exercise and Assign Summary about the particulars of EOTs to be settled by covered securities.

-Final settlement of a spot month physically settled Gold Futures contract shall be effected by physical delivery of underlying gold by the Selling HKCC Participant and payment of cash in the Settlement Currency by the Buying HKCC Participant.
+Final settlement of a spot month Physically Settled Metal Futures Contract shall be effected by physical delivery of underlying metal by the Selling HKCC Participant and payment of cash in the Settlement Currency by the Buying HKCC Participant.

 The matching process will be done based on the net position held in each DCASS account of a HKCC Participant.

 In the physical delivery process, the market contracts originally created between: (i) HKCC and the Selling HKCC Participant; and (ii) HKCC and the Buying HKCC Participant will be re-novated and replaced by a new contract between the Selling HKCC Participant and its allocated Buying HKCC Participant.
-This is subject to: (i) matching of the Selling HKCC Participant to the Buying HKCC Participant; (ii) the earmarking by the relevant Approved Depository of the Selling HKCC Participant’s gold; and (iii) payment into the HKCC’s specified account by the Buying HKCC Participant of its settlement money.
-Upon re-novation, HKCC will act as a facilitator for final settlement of the Gold Futures Contracts and assist the Selling and Buying HKCC Participants to complete the delivery of gold and the subsequent release of settlement amount.
+This is subject to: (i) matching of the Selling HKCC Participant to the Buying HKCC Participant; (ii) the earmarking by the relevant Approved Depository of the Selling HKCC Participant’s metal; and (iii) payment into the HKCC’s specified account by the Buying HKCC Participant of its settlement money.
+Upon re-novation, HKCC will act as a facilitator for final settlement of the Physically Settled Metal Futures Contracts and assist the Selling and Buying HKCC Participants to complete the delivery of metal and the subsequent release of settlement amount.

-Upon final settlement, underlying gold will then be transferred from the Selling HKCC Participant’s account to the Buying HKCC Participant’s account with the Approved Depository.
+Upon final settlement, underlying metal will then be transferred from the Selling HKCC Participant’s account to the Buying HKCC Participant’s account with the Approved Depository.

-For the payment of the Final Settlement Value, the CCMS Collateral Accounts of Buying HKCC Participants would be debited; any shortfall would be collected from the Buying HKCC Participants by 9:15 a.m. on Final Settlement Day.
-HKCC will then release the full amount of the payment obligation HKCC received from the Buying HKCC Participants to the Selling HKCC Participants after the underlying gold has been transferred to the Buying HKCC Participants’ account with the Approved Depository.
+For the payment of the Final Settlement Value, the CCMS Collateral Accounts of Buying HKCC Participants would be debited and any shortfall would be collected from the Buying HKCC Participants by 9:15 a.m. on Final Settlement Day.
+HKCC will then release the full amount of the payment obligation HKCC received from the Buying HKCC Participants to the Selling HKCC Participants after the underlying metal has been transferred to the Buying HKCC Participants’ account with the Approved Depository.